unicef/publicgoods-toolkit/procurement.md

 One might also allocate these larger modules among its existing set of vendors as a way to balance risk management with cost management.

+**KEY RECOMMENDATION**: Agencies using modular contracting should place these smaller contracts within larger Master Service Agreements in order to make procurement more efficient and flexible.

-FURTHER_READING: For a comprehensive view into modular contracting, there is a 2012 guide produced by the Obama administration: https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/guidance/modular-approaches-for-information-technology.pdf
+**FURTHER_READING**: For a comprehensive view into modular contracting, the Obama administration produced a very useful guide in 2012: https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/guidance/modular-approaches-for-information-technology.pdf

 ## Intellectual Property Contract Terms